IG30/First-Mile-Stone/README.md

 ## Technologies Used ##

 * HTML5 - to build the structure and layout of the page.
 * CSS3 - to give the style.
 * Bootstrap - to get the layout running and also to help with the responsive design.

 ## Testing ##

+1. Go to the Navbar:
+* Click on each section name (About, Skills, Projects and Contact) and verify that it brings you to the correct section.
+* Scroll down the page and verify that the feature spyscroll is working as expected.
+Hightlighting the name of the section that the user is on.
+* Clinck on the language button and verify that the link to the difference version are working as expected.
+* Verify that the download cv buttons opens in a new tab and the cv download correctly.
+* Verify that the hover effect is working on the buttons.
+* Scroll down the age and verify that the navbar stay at the top of the page.
+* Go to any section and then click the logo at the left side of the navbar to verify that it will bring you to the to of the page.
+2. Go to the skills section:
+* Hover on top of the number to verify that the animation work as expected.
+* Check that the svg progress circle border bars are working as expected.
+3. Go to the project section:
+* Click on eache "view project" button and verify that they open in a new tab and the direct you to the Code Institute page.
+* Verify that the hover effect is working on the buttons.
+4. Go to the contact section:
+* Try to submit the empty form and verify that an error message about the required fields appears.
+* Try to submit the form with an invalid email address and verify that a relevant error message appears.
+* Try to submit the form with all inputs valid and verify that a success message appears.
+5. Go to the footer:
+* Verify that when clicking on the links they open in a new tab and they direct the user to the correct page.

 Devices Used: